ApryseSDK/webviewer-react-toolkit/src/components/FileOrganizer/README.md

 ## Rendering files

 The easiest way to get started would be to use the `Thumbnail` element as the item that is rendered in the `FileOrganizer`.
-The
+The `Thumbnail` component includes many default props that integrate well with the `FileOrganizer`.

 ## Managing files